 It may not come to mind at first, but I also made it for many years on St.Patrick’s day, for it’s beautiful green and white colour theme!
 Even when spinach and green peas can no longer be found fresh in the grocery stores, the frozen peas and frozen spinach are available all year around.

 I love that this baked sole flowers on coconut pea puree is quick to make and so beautiful that you can serve on special occasions!
 This dish is completely grain free and gluten free.
-Easily adaptable for paleo and whole 30.
+Easily adaptable for paleo.
 I use a little butter to dress the fish and as a topping a little home-made organic milk kefir at the end.
 But feel free to replace them with coconut oil and coconut cream or coconut kefir to make the dairy-free version.

 Keep in mind that fish cooks really fast.
 So if there is one important tip for this recipe, that is to be careful not to overcook the fish.
 I also find that everyone’s different when it comes to how much garlic flavour they like in their food.
 For those who prefer a mild garlic flavour, I highly recommend you to lightly fry the garlic in the butter first, before using it to dress the fish.
 I wrote both options for making the garlic butter sauce in the recipe section below.

 This is something that many Chinese people are aware of and my grandma would talk about in casual conversations, so it’s very much ingrained in me.
 Raw and live foods have their values, but raw isn’t always the best.
 I have expanded the variety of raw foods I eat since I moved to Canada.
 I won’t fret about a few spinach leaves in a bowl of salad at a restaurant.
 However, when I am cooking in my own kitchen, raw spinach is one that I can not feel comfortable putting in my smoothies, from the childhood habits.

 Other grain-free and gluten-free dinners you will love: